 As you compile a moving to university checklist, insurance likely plays second fiddle to more glamourous priorities, such as laptops, clothes, and other essentials.
 While contents insurance may not be the most exciting part of your move, it is certainly one of the most valuable.
-Taking out student’s content cover prepares for the worst-case scenario and safeguards your shiny personal possessions.
+Taking out student’s content cover prepares for the worst-case scenario and safeguards your shiny personal possessions while living in your new student accommodation.

 Students residing at The Stay Club must take out their own personal contents insurance before commencing their stay.
 But why is contents insurance for students so important?
 This helpful guide will go beyond the jargon and provide a helpful look into the ins and outs of student’s contents insurance.